 How I train myself for translating into Japanese

 I first began studying Japanese after moving to Sasebo, Japan.
 Before moving to Japan, I was determined to learn enough “battle Japanese” in order to order at restaurants or ask for directions.
 I used listening CDs only, without giving heed to trying to learn how to read or write Japanese.
 Or course, when I arrived in Japan, I realized that just learning a few key phrases would not help me at all to live there.

 Language permeates so ubiquitously in my daily life that it is almost comparable to the air I breathe in that I take it for granted.
 It comes in many forms.
 First, there is the verbal language that I use in communication with family, friends, and others around me.
 Then, there is the written language that I use primarily to obtain information and as entertainment in the form of books, newspapers, and magazines.

 I have always had a talent for learning foreign languages rather quickly and decided that I wanted to become a translator when I was in high school.
 Japanese was my language of choice because I found that the grammar and verb conjugation was very different from English and other Romance languages, therefore interesting.

-The BABEL UNIVERSITY Professional School of Translation has been accredited by the Distance Education Accrediting Commission.
-The DEAC is listed by the U.S. Department of Education as a recognized accrediting agency and recognized by the Council for Higher Education Accreditation (CHEA).
+Babel University Professional School of Translation is accredited by the Distance Education Accrediting Commission.
+The DEAC is listed by the U.S. Department of Education as a recognized accrediting agency.
+The DEAC is recognized by the Council for Higher Education Accreditation (CHEA).

 The Distance Education Accrediting Commission